-An imbalance of the good and bad bacteria in the microflora is the root cause of many health problems.
+An imbalance of good and bad bacteria in the microflora is the root cause of many health problems.
 This is particularly likely to occur in older dogs.
-They often have far less healthy microorganisms in their gut.
+They often have far fewer healthy microorganisms in their gut.

 Tripe for Dogs with Kidney Disease